Naveed-Nazar/Jenkins-CI-CD-maven-and-docker-project/README.md

 I created another virtual machine on VirtualBox for Docker host

-Installed docker on another VM and enabled, and started docker
+Installed docker on another VM and enabled, and started docker.

 created a new user for Docker management and added him to Docker (default) group